VictorDavis/legomena/markdown/paper.md

 ![Figure 7: RMSE by Corpus Size](img/rmse.png)

+### Discussion

 It's worth reinforcing that Zipf's Law is only accurate when applied to a certain optimum sample size of a given corpus.
-Smaller samples *won't* follow Zipf's Law, but as text accumulates, the sample will reach a tipping point at which it exhibits Zipf's Law peculiarly well.
+Smaller samples *won't* follow Zipf's Law, but as text accumulates, the sample will reach a phase at which it exhibits Zipf's Law peculiarly well.
 As text continues to accumulate, the pattern deteriorates in the opposite direction.
 The logarithmic functions [17.x] accurately model this behavior even if they can't explain the motivation for it.
+But it has to be stressed that Zipf's Law is *not* a pattern accurately describing all texts; it is better thought of as describing a phase text passes through as it accumulates.

+This phase is the point at which (a) there are approximately as many instances of the most common word (usually "the") as there are distinct words in the vocabulary, and (b) the proportions of hapaxes, dis, tris, etc legomena with respect to the number of types is roughly $\bigg\{\frac{1}{2},\frac{1}{6},\frac{1}{12},\frac{1}{20},\frac{1}{30}, ...\bigg\}$.
+It should not be expected that (a) and (b) *always* hold, and that some texts follow this more accurately than others.
+Our hypothesis is that it seems to be the case that *all* texts follow (a) and (b) peculiarly well at some optimum sample size, and that by discovering this optimum, accurate predictions can be made for how these proportions evolve as the sample size is varied.

 ### Conclusion